 The flavor of cooked amaranth is strong, often described as nutty and sweet, but it’s more complex than that.
 Even its aroma is distinct and may not be to everyone’s liking.

 Amaranth cooks to a rather sticky and glutinous texture, which limits its versatility.
 It can’t always easily be substituted for other grains in recipes and for some palates may be a bit too overpowering to be used as a bed of grain for other dishes.
-Amaranth’s unusual texture calls for a different approach.
+Its unusual texture calls for a different approach.

-As a hot cereal: Cook as instructed above, under How to Cook Amaranth to make a simple porridge.
+As a hot cereal: Cook as instructed above, under How to Cook Amaranth Grain, to make a simple porridge.
 Add a little plant-based milk if desired and embellish as you would any other hot cereal — with dried or fresh fruit, liquid sweetener, nuts, and/or seeds.

 Make a breakfast pie: Cook amaranth in the evening, then spread it about 1 1/2 inches thick in a lightly oiled pie pan, and refrigerate overnight.
 In the morning cut into wedges.
 Fry on a nonstick skillet with a bit of vegan butter until the wedges are golden brown on both sides; serve with maple syrup for breakfast.